Winding down a year of travel as Dalmatia prepares for Christmas

 From the graveyard, we walk to the neighbouring village following a coastal path through woods of Aleppo pines.
 The path is separated from the sea by six-foot high dry stone walls built with the island’s white limestone.
 They’re beautifully constructed, although it’s unclear how much purpose they still serve much now that tourism has replaced agriculture as the main industry on the island.

-After a refreshment at our destination village, we follow the road back to Supetar and find a cheap and cheerful place – Croatia’s version of a trucker’s cafe – for a filling cheeseburger lunch.
+After a refreshment at our destination village, we follow the road back to Supetar and find a cheap and cheerful place — Croatia’s version of a trucker’s cafe — for a cheeseburger.
 We use the remaining hour to walk the back streets of Supetar.
-It’s a charming little place and it’s good to be back on such an island for the first time since we were in Naxos last year.
+It’s a charming little place and it’s good to be back on a quiet island for the first time since we were in Naxos last year.

 Saturday 30 November

-We take a stroll around the south side of the Marjan Park peninsula, past the marina and a couple of small bays where the water is sparkling clear but access is usually via a concrete boardwalk.
+We stroll around the south side of the Marjan Park peninsula, past the marina and a couple of small bays where the water is sparkling clear, but access is usually via a concrete boardwalk.
 We eventually reach a small, tidy beach just after sunset and walk back along the road.
 It’s all pleasant enough.

 In the evening, we return to Terminal F on the waterfront near the ferry port.
 Again, pleasant enough.
 I’m not complaining: Split’s an attractive place, in a spectacular natural setting, and the people are welcoming.
 I think we’re both still adjusting to the lack of edge that Bosnia had for its sad history.